Corbin Carroll Preview, Player Props: Diamondbacks vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff ranks 24th in MLB with a collective 8.3 strikeouts per nine innings.
+- The Rangers pitching staff ranks 24th in the league with a collective 8.3 strikeouts per nine innings.

-- The Rangers' 4.03 team ERA ranks 12th among all league pitching staffs.
+- The Rangers have the 12th-ranked team ERA among all league pitching staffs (4.02).

-- The Rangers surrender the eighth-fewest home runs in baseball (137 total, 1.1 per game).
+- The Rangers allow the seventh-fewest home runs in baseball (138 total, 1.1 per game).

-- His most recent appearance was on Wednesday against the Los Angeles Angels, when the lefty went six innings, surrendering one earned run while allowing six hits.
+- In his most recent appearance on Thursday against the Los Angeles Angels, the right-hander tossed seven innings, giving up one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.